openfoodfacts/openfoodfacts-server/docs/api/index.md

 ## SDKs

-SDKs are available for specific languages to facilitate the usage of the API.
+SDKs are available for specific languages for easier use of the API.
 We may have a wrapper for your favourite programming language.
 If we do, you can use it and improve it.
 However, If we don't, you can help us create it!

 They will let you consume data and let your users contribute new data.
 Open-source contributors develop our SDKs, and more contributions are welcome to improve these SDKs.
 You can start by checking the existing issues in their respective repositories.